clclab/clc-labs/lab-1-bioaccoustics-with-praat/lab-1.md

 Praat is a free and open-source computer program widely used in phonetics (the study of human speech) and bioaccoustics.
 It is a swiss-army knife containing many tools for visualising,  analysing and synthesizing sounds.

 By default, Praat is not installed on the lab computers.
-There's no need to install Praat; we've included a Praat executable  that you can run directly in this lab's \file{materials} folder.
-If you need a Praat executable for a different operating system, go to \url{www.praat.org} and download the Praat version for your favourite operating system.
+Go to \url{www.praat.org} and download the Praat version for your favourite operating system.

 \begin{itemize}
 \action Extract the Praat executable from this lab's folder